CLARITY -- Comparing heterogeneous data using dissimiLARITY: Methods

 \subsection{Statistical significance}

-For simple datasets consisting of $N$ subjects about which we observe $L$ features, significance is measured using a statistical resampling procedure implemented in the CLARITY package.
+For simple datasets consisting of $d$ subjects about which we observe $L$ features, significance is measured using a statistical resampling procedure implemented in the CLARITY package.
 More complex datasets where similarities are computed in a complex way, and not read straightforwardly off matches between features -- for example, as for our linguistic data -- can still be quantified via resampling.
 In such cases the data are bootstrapped externally and provided to the software as a set of matrices.
-In this procedure, we sample $L/2$ of the $L$ features (columns) of the data $D_1$, then compute a `sampled reference' (dis)similarity matrix, and from the remaining $L/2$, a `sampled target' (dis)similarity matrix.
+In this procedure, we sample $L/2$ of the $L$ features (columns) of the data $D_1$, which is a $d \times L$ matrix.
+We then compute a `sampled reference' (dis)similarity matrix, and from the remaining $L/2$, a `sampled target' (dis)similarity matrix.
 We then replicate the downsampling procedure on the target data and obtain a (dis)similarity matrix.
-We then Procrust transform both sampled target and downsampled original target matrices into the sampled reference matrix, and evaluate test statistics $f$ (squared residuals and persistences).
+We then mean centre and scale both sampled target and downsampled original target matrices into the sampled reference matrix, and evaluate test statistics $f$ (squared residuals and persistences).
 This is repeated $n_{bs}$ times.

-We then compute a regularised empirical p-value $p(f(Y_2) |f(Y_1)) = \frac{1}{1+n_{bs}}(1 + \sum_{i=1}^{n_{bs}}\mathbb{I}( f(Y_2 \ge f(Y_1))$, formed from the probability that a sample from the true target is smaller than the resampled targets.
+We compute a regularised empirical p-value $p(f(Y_2) |f(Y_1)) = \frac{1}{1+n_{bs}}(1 + \sum_{i=1}^{n_{bs}}\mathbb{I}( f(Y_2) \ge f(Y_1))$, formed from the probability that a sample from the true target is as great or geater than the resampled reference.
 This procedure is necessary because bootstrap resampling \cite{efron_introduction_1994} is not straightforwardly valid for similarity matrices.